KingTheGuy/adaptive_crosshair/README.md

   - green: correct tool being used.
   - red: wrong tool being used.
   - white: neutral, can be used but may not be the best thing to use.

-## Limitations:

-Though an item/tool may have a "use" function the crosshair may or may not show this.